-[· · · · · · , V Abbrev.
+V Abbrev.
 Unit Descript.
-Domain Comment Suffix im IM(sp) gram Input mass unit Phase species in Only available in TQ- Interface and TC- (R) the system API.
-Cor nstitutional - compos sition-relate d extensive variables (amount ofa con stituent/sp ecies or ו a sublattic e site in a pl nase) у Y(ph,cons# sub) N/A Site fraction Constituent on a sublattice site (denoted by # and a digit) in a phase Spe cial quantit ies Q QF(ph) N/A Phase stability function Phase Negative when phase composition is inside a spinodal, otherwise positive.
+Domain Comment Suffix im IM(sp) gram Input mass unit Phase species in the system Only available in TQ- Interface and TC- API.
+(R) - d extensive e site in a pl variables (amount hase) of a y Y(ph,cons# sub) N/A Site fraction Constituent on a sublattice site (denoted by # and a digit) in a phase Spe ecial quantit ies Q QF(ph) N/A Phase stability function Phase Negative when phase composition is inside a spinodal, otherwise positive.
 Can be used to find out if an equilibrium is within the miscibility gap for a solution phase.
-Cannot be used as a R Under a condition and system definition, QFR(ph) = QF(ph) Тс TC(ph) K Curie tempera- ture Phase Condition.
-Calculated for phases with magnetic contributions in an equilibrium state.
+Cannot be used as a condition.
+R Under a condition and system definition, QFR(ph) = QF(ph) Тс TC(ph) K Curie tempera- ture Phase Calculated for phases with magnetic contributions in an equilibrium state.
 Cannot be used as a condition, but can be plotted in POST.
 R Under a condition and system definition, TCR(ph) = TC(ph) M b BMAG(ph) N/A Bohr magneton number Phase Calculated for phases with magnetic contributions in an equilibrium state.
 Cannot be used as a condition, but can be plotted in POST.
 R Under a condition and system definition, BMAGR (ph) = BMAG(ph)